 - Acknowledge that these feelings are present for you.

-- Ask yourself if these feelings represent anything you else you may have been wanting (but were not quite aware of).
+- Ask yourself if these feelings represent anything you else you may have been wanting (but you were not quite aware of).
 This could be anything like support, security, love, recognition, affirmation, reassurance, certainty, trust, anything really.
 They are often intangible qualities and many times sit below unseen and unacknowledged underneath our needs.

 - Whatever qualities come up for you, acknowledge them and spend some time with what they feel like.